 9. Collect Royalties

-Collecting royalties takes time, and there is often a time lag of at least 6 months, so you need to consider this when planning releases.
+Collecting royalties takes time, and there is often a time lag of at least six months, so you need to consider this when planning releases.
 Sign up with the PRS and MCPS and research into what they offer in form of registering your tracks and collecting publishing money.

 Also remember as a label owner you are in control of sampling issues, think twice before releasing that track with Nina Simone’s vocal on!
+If in doubt, check out this site on the problems and solutions behind sampling

 10. Accounts/Income Tax